 If you can’t make up your mind about which shore of the St. Lawrence to visit, take advantage of the many ferries that link the two shores and visit both!
 There are nine ferries in the maritime regions of Québec, which makes it easy to include multiple regions in your trip.
 Consult the St. Lawrence road trips to help you plan your itinerary.
 Don’t forget that you can also board the CTMA Traversier in Souris, Prince Edward Island, to get to the Îles de la Madeleine.

 In addition, there are many islands in the St. Lawrence, which you can discover during sea excursions.
-Some sectors, such as the Mingan Archipelago National Park Reserve, the Sept Îles Archipelago and the coasts of the Îles de la Madeleine, can even be explored by sea kayak.
+Some areas, such as the Mingan Archipelago National Park Reserve, the Sept Îles Archipelago and the Îles de la Madeleine coasts, can even be explored by sea kayak.

 Whales of the St. Lawrence